 - Identify barriers and opportunities when working with refugee individuals and families

 - Use reflective and analytical tools to build inclusive and equitable practices for refugee individuals and families

-This workshop is facilitated by Elli Dehnavi.
-Holding a PhD in Cultural Studies, Elli is a university teacher, storyteller, and public educator.
+Elli Dehnavi: Holding a PhD in Cultural Studies, Elli is a university teacher, storyteller, and public educator.
 She has been actively engaged in the community to raise awareness about systemic discrimination.
 She has developed adult education resources, coordinated training programs, and managed support groups.
 Elli works with the Centre for Race and Culture as the Senior Consultant, coordinated projects, and supervised the work of other researchers and consultants.
 Elli has designed and delivered courses and educational workshops on D&I, intercultural communication, unconscious bias, creating inclusive communities, refugee awareness, and gender equity.
 Now in her new role as the Executive Director, Elli is committed to building equitable relationships in line with CFRAC’s vision and mission.

 Note: This workshop is sponsored by REACH Edmonton; their generous support made it possible to offer this training at a discounted rate.

 - Health practitioners